torque/torque.github.com/_posts/2012-06-01-post-the-first.md

 So what does that have to do with this... _thing_?
 Well, to be perfectly frank, not much.
 It's a thought that formulated in my mind when I was contemplating whether or not I should create this.
 That, and it's probably a good example of the sort of soppy and probably erroneous "logic" that will likely be prevalent in everything I write here.

 To get back on topic (or, more accurately, switch to a different topic entirely), I came to the conclusion that a blog based on git (or any version control system, really) offers unique opportunities that aren't present in your typical wordpress blogging platform.
 One of the things I like a lot about git is that it allows you to see exactly how something has matured and developed over time.
-It provides discreet snapshots of the various stages of development, and this is what inspired the name Incremental Evolution.
-I plan to treat this as a codebase (blogbase if you will) that will have its pieces updated and evolve as a body over time.
+It provides discreet snapshots of the various stages of development, and this is what inspired "Incremental Evolution".
+I plan to treat this as a codebase (or blogbase, if you will) that will have its pieces updated and evolve as a body over time.

 Well, we'll see how that goes.